-New scenarios are named Scenario_1, Scenario_2 and so on by default when they are first created.
 From the scenarios window you can select a scenario and from the right-click menu, select:

-- Use for Analysis: : to use the selected scenario for Timing Analyzer.
-This command is also available from the Advanced tab in the SmartTime Options dialog box - Use for TDPR: : to use the selected scenario for Timing-driven Layout.
-This command is also available from the Advanced tab in the SmartTime Options dialog box. - Clone scenario: to create a new scenario with a set of constraints based on an existing scenario - Delete scenario: to delete the selected scenario - Rename scenario: to rename the selected scenario - New Scenario: to create a new scenario
+- Use for Analysis: to use the selected scenario for Timing Analyzer.
+This command is also available from the Advanced tab in the SmartTime Options dialog box - Use for TDPR: to use the selected scenario for Timing-driven Layout.
+This command is also available from the Advanced tab in the SmartTime Options dialog box, and from the Layout options dialog box - Show constraints: to see the constraints for the selected scenario.
+This option is also available from the Tools> Constraints Editor > <scenario name> - Clone scenario: to create a new scenario with a set of constraints based on an existing scenario - Delete scenario: to delete the selected scenario - Rename scenario: to rename the selected scenario